lmcarneiro/Earth-Treks-Reminders/README.md

 # Earth-Treks-Reminders
 Get notified when a reservation opens up at Earth Treks!

-*Please note that the pull request is currently only for the Crystal City location in VA.*
+*Please note that the POST request is currently only for the Crystal City location in VA.*

 You will have to set up an email account that can send the reminder emails for you.
 You can follow the tutorial at https://realpython.com/python-send-email/.